Wmbat/libowl/README.md

 ## Installation

-To install Epona, you can clone the project locally using
+To install mélodie, you can clone the project locally using
 ```sh
 git clone https://github.com/Wmbat/melodie
 ```